 Janet Felsten holds her community dear; she is someone who sincerely values the stewardship of her surroundings and sees access to nature as an essential element of urban life.
-In taking the responsibility for being a Firesoul, Janet says, “I am representing the larger community of neighborhood residents who collectively care for and value this park.”
+In taking responsibility for being a Firesoul, Janet says, “I am representing the larger community of neighborhood residents who collectively care for and value this park.”

-Stony Run Park is the northernmost of a chain of linear, stream valley parks, framed by many school campuses and residential neighborhoods.
-The park is an essential space of relaxation and rejuvenation for students and local residents of all ages.
+Stony Run Park is the northernmost chain of linear, stream valley parks, framed by many school campuses and residential neighborhoods.
+The park is an essential space of relaxation and rejuvenation for students and residents of all ages.
 The Stony Run flows south from a northern edge of Baltimore, ultimately feeding into the Jones Falls and the Inner Harbor.

-Janet sees her Firesoul role as being the “caretaker for the provision and collection of journals, and for the preservation and improvement of the bench setting, keeping it as an informal, to-be-discovered sanctuary just off the beaten path, in view of the murmuring stream.”
+Janet sees her Firesoul role as being the “caretaker for the provision and collection of journals, and the preservation and improvement of the bench setting, keeping it as an informal, to-be-discovered sanctuary just off the beaten path, in view of the murmuring stream.”

 “I believe in the value of public parks as social equalizers, in the restorative power of nature, and in taking time for reflection.”